 - understanding and empathetic

-- reliable, adaptable, resilient and able to cope with stressful situations
+- able to cope with stressful situations

 - able to keep information private and work within a code of ethics

-- well organised with good planning skills.
+- well organised and reliable.

 Useful experience for case managers includes: